-You must submit your claim to us within 3 years of the date you got the service, item, or drug.
+For part D drugs obtained from a pharmacy, you must submit your claim to us within three (3) years of the date you got the drug.

 C. Coverage decisions

 When we get your request for payment, we will make a coverage decision.
 This means that we will decide whether your health care or drug is covered by the plan.
 We will also decide the amount, if any, you have to pay for the health care or drug.